How to Register

 Continuing Education courses can be taken individually or as part of a certificate, diploma or applied degree program.
 Some programs require submission of an application and you must meet all admission requirements.
 Continuing Education offerings allow you to access these courses on a part-time basis.
-Call 403.284.7248 for more information.
+Email email@example.com, call 403.284.7248, or toll-free at 1.877.248.7248 for more information.

-Certificate of Achievement - A SAIT approved credential that recognizes completion of a program which includes a formal evaluation of performance, and which is a minimum of 16 hours and a maximum of 143 hours.
+Certificate of Completion - A SAIT-approved credential that recognizes completion of a program which includes a formal evaluation of performance, and is a minimum of 16 hours and a maximum of 143 hours.

-Fast-Track Programs - An accelerated full-time program ranging from four to 10 months in length.
-Small class sizes and a curriculum tied to industry needs are additional advantages of fast-track study.
+Fast-Track Programs - An academic program involving accelerated full-time study ranging from four to ten months in length.

-Pre-Employment Programs - An educational program that provide hands-on training and is commonly 12 weeks in length.
-Many Pre-employment Programs lead into an apprenticeship.
+Pre-Employment Programs - An educational program that provides hands-on training and is commonly 12 weeks in length.
+Many pre-employment programs lead into an apprenticed trade.